Skip to main content

 1. Passive Network Observer (Man-in-the-Middle)

-- Mitigation: All replication traffic is forced over HTTPS.
-Even in the event of a TLS termination compromise, the observer only sees AES-256-GCM ciphertext bytes and opaque SHA-256 path hashes.
+• Mitigation: All replication traffic is forced over HTTPS.
+Even under a TLS termination compromise, the observer only sees AES-256-GCM ciphertext bytes and non-secret metadata (agent_id, sequence_number, client_payload_hash) — never plaintext or the encryption key.

 2. Malicious or Compromised Sync Gateway

-- Mitigation: The gateway has no access to the keys.
+• Mitigation: The gateway has no access to the keys.
 Any attempt to modify ciphertext is caught by the AES-GCM authentication tag.
-Any attempt to swap the payload with an older or different valid ciphertext is caught by the client-side VSR validation hash comparison.
+Any attempt to swap the payload with an older or different valid ciphertext is caught by client-side VSR validation.

 3. Wholesale Ciphertext Substitution

-- Threat: The server returns a valid ciphertext from a previous snapshot sequence to roll back the agent's state or present a stale context.
+• Threat: The server returns a valid ciphertext from a previous snapshot sequence to roll back the agent’s state.

 Compliance Posture